 An essential piece of history that may easily be missed is a holiday in an exotic place with surfing or SCUBA diving.

 Otomycosis is a chronic recurring mycosis.
-The ear canal should be cleared of debris and discharge, as these lower the pH and reduces the activity of aminoglycoside ear drops (see separate article Otitis Externa and Painful, Discharging Ears).
+The ear canal should be cleared of debris and discharge, as these lower the pH and reduce the activity of aminoglycoside ear drops.
+See separate Otitis Externa and Painful, Discharging Ears article.
 Suction can be used if available.
 Cleaning may be required several times a week.
 Analgesia is required.
 If there is an irritant or allergen it must be removed.
 Keep the ear dry and avoid scratching it with cotton wool buds.
 Avoid cotton wool plugs in the ear unless discharge is so profuse that it is required for cosmetic reasons.
 If used, keep them loose and change often.

 Cleaning of the ear can represent a problem in the presence of a perforated eardrum and a specialist may need to be involved.